GemberPHP/event-sourcing/docs/usage.md

 When using DCB, each model is built from a specific stream of events tied to a set of **domain identifiers**.

-To make this work behind the scenes, the model needs to define which domain identifiers it is connected to.
+To make this work behind the scenes (e.g. optimistic lock guards), the model needs to define all domain identifiers it is connected to.
 This can be done with the `#[DomainId]` attribute on one or more (private) properties.
-_Gember Event Sourcing_ will then load all events that are linked to **at least one** of those domain identifiers.

-> Note: For a traditional aggregate root model, this is always just **one** domain identifier.
+> Note: For a traditional aggregate, this is always just **one** domain identifier.

 ```php
 final class SomeBusinessDecisionModel implements EventSourcedDomainContext